ZhijieK/codepath-prework-intermediate/README.md

-# Android Prework - *HelloWorld*
+# Android Prework - *Pet Greetings*

 Submitted by: **Zhijie Kuang**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Pet Greetings** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total